 Must Stop Selfie: big Algomy Red Muskoka Chair on Hwy 17 before Thessalon.

-Trading Posts were where the trading of goods took place and a meeting place for people to exchange news of the world long before newspapers, television and internet.
+Trading Posts were where the trading of goods took place and a meeting place for people to exchange news of the world long before newspapers, television and the internet.
 Buy fuel, snacks, and souvenirs and perhaps get news of the world at the Tunnel Lake Trading Post.

 Lunch in Thessalon: Carolyn Beach Inn & Restaurant

 Stay: Red Top Motor Inn

 After breakfast, visit the Iron Bridge Historical Museum to learn about early pioneering and farming in the area.
 Highway 17 winds along the Mississagi River to Blind River.
 Visit the Timber Village Museum and the Art Gallery.
 Enjoy a nature walk on the Boom Camp Trails.
 Grab a takeaway from the chip wagon or restaurant and relax on a secluded beach.

-Takeaway: Pier Seventeen, J R’s Chuck Wagon & Pizza, 17 Restaurant, get a Tim Horton’s fix
+Takeaway: The Pier Sports Bar, JR’s Pizza, 17 Restaurant, get a Tim Horton’s fix

 Beaches: Fourth Sand Beach (Blind River) or Lauzon Beach (Algoma Mills)

 Have breakfast and enjoy a nature walk at the Sheriff Creek Wildlife Sanctuary, visit the Nuclear and Mining Museum, the Gallery at the Centre and the Miners’ Memorial Park.
 Return to Hwy 17 eEastast and stop at Kennebec Falls, a roadside waterfall across the road from the Serpent River Parkette.

 Stop at the Serpent River Trading Post to visit the gift shop to buy First Nations arts and crafts, or souvenirs.
 The onsite art gallery features works by local First Nation artists.

 Lunch: Lucky’s Snack Bar for a great Canadian poutine

 Road Trip Tips

-- Make sure to bring a small cooler to hold snacks and drinks, sunscreen, a beach blanket, bug spray (it’s Northern Ontario, you'll need this).
+- Make sure to bring a small cooler to hold snacks and drinks, sunscreen, a beach blanket, and bug spray (it’s Northern Ontario, you'll need this)

 - 18 Road Trip Hacks